propelorm/Propel2/documentation/reference/active-record.markdown

 }

-// Most of the generated code is actually in the abstract Base- classes abstract class BaseBook extends BaseObject implements Persistent {
+// Most of the generated code is actually in the abstract Base- classes abstract class BaseBook extends BaseObject implements ActiveRecordInterface {
   // lots of generated code
 }

-// BaseObject and Persistent are classes bundled by Propel
+// ActiveRecordInterface is bundled with Propel

 // Do not alter the code of the Base- classes, as your modifications will be overridden
 // each time you rebuild the model.
 Instead, add your custom code to the stub class